Many of us have heard the term trusts but most of us do not really understand what a trust is or does.

 Why would I need a trust?

-Should Mr Smith need to enter care then the property will be considered by the local authority for care costs.
+Should Mr Smith need to enter care then the property can be considered by the local authority for care costs.
 Once again, any children of Mr and Mrs Smith could lose any inheritance they had.

 Another common issue occurs when someone has passed away and their assets are distributed absolutely.